 Step 4: Confirm Employer Sponsorship

 Ensure your UK employer is a licensed sponsor.
-You can search the Register of Licensed Sponsors for confirmation.
+If you’d like to confirm, you can search the Register of Licensed Sponsors.

 Real-World Example: Engineering Graduate